TUDelft-CS4110/2016-0x90/summaries/a-multi-objective-genetic-algorithm-to-test-data-generation.md

 In this work, the individual represents a set of test data to be evolved.
 Two possible representations can be used to represent the data in each individual:

- - *Procedural:* the input consists in a sequence of value to execute the program.
+ - *Procedural:* the input consists of a sequence of value to execute the program.
  - *Object Oriented:* the input consists of sequences of invocations to constructors and methods, including the correspondent parameters.

 ### Genetic operators